 Although you can clean coils and tanks, this will only prolong the life of them briefly.
 Understand that if the coils are burnt beyond repair, no amount of cleaning will help.
-If discolouration or that burnt taste persists, seek a replacement.
-However, if they’re generally just dirty, which is common, expect three to four good cleans before needing to swap for a new one.
+If discolouration or that burnt taste persists, seek a replacement immediately.
+With a multipack of compatible coils for your device, a burnt coil is no longer an issue.
+However, if they’re generally just dirty, which is common, you can wash a few times before needing to swap for a new one.

 How well and frequently you maintain your vape will significantly reduce the need to swap coils often.
 One way to do this is by always priming them before each use of your chosen e-liquid.
 A few drops into the wick will help for greater saturation and to avoid burning or overheating your coil.

 How Do You Remove Gunk From the Coil?